kartverket/kartverket.vectortiles/README.md

      - **1:** Trail route is lit up
      - **2:** Trail route is partially lit up
      - **3:** Trail route is not lit up

-> ## vannlinje
-Vannlinje contains all water lines, like rivers and flood channels

-objtype, vannbredde

-arealdekke
-naturinfo

 Table view of layers - ala ordnance survey